pirogoeth/danger-noodle/docs/grammar.md

 ================================

-this document will describe the prefix grammar we use for danger-noodle in a bottom-up form, describing the most basic pieces of a statement first, working up to the most general case expression.
+this document will describe the prefix grammar we use for danger-noodle in a bottom-up form, describing the most basic pieces of a expression first, working up to the most general case statement.

 danger-noodle is a prefix-style language based on havabol semantics. the style used for defining this grammar is semi-BNF notation with regular expression